mlmartone/DnDWiki2/src/site/notes/The Adventures of ______.md

 - Wrenn met with their mentor [[People/Grey Hawk Citizens/Tam Thunderhand\|Tam Thunderhand]], who revealed that he was a forge cleric adventurer before he settled in [[Places/Grey Hawk\|Grey Hawk]], they worked together to forge a +1 shield and they learned to control a small amount of divine magic over a few hours of training montage
 - Feannag talked with [[People/Grey Hawk Citizens/Foke Barnswaggle\|Foke Barnswaggle]], who mentioned the well by his house seems poisoned and also heard tales of a mermaid in the lake from some local fishermen, Feannag blames the Reeve
 - Took a sample of water from the suspicious well and Aired analyzed it with his brewer's kit, decided to bring it to the expert: [[People/Grey Hawk Citizens/'Greasy' Greg Gremble\|'Greasy' Greg Gremble]]
-- Greg was in the middle of trying to "milk" the fluids of a Shambling Mound, a powerful plant monster of the High Forest.
+- Greg was in the middle of trying to "milk" the fluids of a [Shambling Mound](https://www.dndbeyond.com/monsters/17011-shambling-mound), a powerful plant monster of the High Forest.
 The party helped him collect 3/5 spiles of fluid and escape the mound, but not before Wrenn and Aired dropped to 0HP
 ### Session 1
 *Greenwake 40*
-- Aired, Rip, and Cock all tried to distract the thugs robbing the tavern but ended up getting [[People/Grey Hawk Citizens/Honey O'Dell\|Honey O'Dell]] shot when a fight broke out
+- Aired, Rip, and Cock all tried to distract the [bandits](https://www.dndbeyond.com/monsters/16798-bandit) robbing the tavern but ended up getting [[People/Grey Hawk Citizens/Honey O'Dell\|Honey O'Dell]] shot when a fight broke out
 - Cock and Rip dropped to 0HP
 - Wrenn tried and failed to use two spell scrolls, triggering wild magic surges.
 The first frightened them and the second shot out a lightning bolt that immediately incinerated three of the bandits, causing the fourth to flee
 - Feannag saw two bandits escaping on a cart along with Nira's sheep, who were being controlled by an odd staff